A guide to testing PPC ad copy

 Ad copy testing is largely done very badly.
 Ad copy tests can even inspire fear among PPC specialists.

-This is because it’s often seen as a tedious task in this era of increasing click-and-go, dynamic optimisation search that we’re always moving into.
+This is because it’s often seen as a tedious task in this era of increasing click-and-go, dynamic optimization search that we’re always moving into.
 This is particularly true with Google’s move to responsive search ads.

 Make sure that you avoid these classic mistakes: